 With no separate sign up required and a huge user-base on Facebook already, these groups can quickly grow like wildfire.
-With a really simple set up process and great moderation tools, they’re an option worth considering depending what goals you have in mind for you community.
+With a really simple set-up process and great moderation tools, they’re an option worth considering depending on what goals you have in mind for your community.

 - Free – no hosting or domain required